 The BRSA, by amending the Regulation on Bank Cards and Credit Cards, has adopted limitations on instalments of credit cards.
-Pursuant to such limitations, the instalments for the purchase of goods and services and cash withdrawals are not permitted to exceed nine months (four months for jewelry expenditures).
+Pursuant to such limitations, the instalments for the purchase of goods and services and cash withdrawals are not permitted to exceed nine months (four months for jewellery expenditures).
 In addition, credit card instalment payments are not allowed for telecommunication and related expenses and purchases of nutriment, fuels, gift cards, gift checks and other similar intangible goods.

-Furthermore, the Law on the Protection of Consumers (Law No: 6502), published in the Official Gazette No. 28835 dated 28 November 2013 imposed new rules applicable to Turkish banks, such as requiring banks to offer to its customers at least one credit card type for which no annual subscription fee (or other similar fee) is payable.
+Furthermore, the Consumer Protection Law imposed new rules applicable to Turkish banks, such as requiring banks to offer to its customers at least one credit card type for which no annual subscription fee (or other similar fee) is payable.
 Furthermore, while a bank is generally permitted to charge its customers fees for accounts held with it, no such fees may be payable on certain specific accounts (such as fixed term loan accounts and mortgage accounts).

-The Regulation Amending the Regulation on Provisions and Classification of Loans and Receivables, which was published in the Official Gazette dated 8 October 2013 and numbered 28789, altered the requirements for calculating consumer loan provisions by: (i) increasing the ratio of consumer loans to total loans beyond which additional consumer loan provisions are required from 20% to 25% and (ii) requiring the inclusion of auto loans and credit cards in the calculation of the ratio of non-performing consumer loans to total consumer loans ratio (if such ratio is beyond 8%, which ratio was not altered by these amendments, then additional consumer loans provisions are required).
+Amendments to the Regulation on Provisions and Classification of Loans and Receivables, which was published in the Official Gazette dated 8 October 2013 and numbered 28789, reduced the general reserve requirements for cash and non-cash loans relating to transit trade, export sales and deliveries, and services and activities resulting in gains of foreign currency and altered the requirements for calculating consumer loan provisions by: (a) increasing the ratio of consumer loans to total loans beyond which additional consumer loan provisions are required from 20% to 25% and (b) requiring the inclusion of auto loans and credit cards in the calculation of the ratio of non-performing consumer loans to total consumer loans ratio (if such ratio is beyond 8%, which ratio was not altered by these amendments, then additional consumer loans provisions are required).
 Credit cards are included in the definition of consumer loans by this regulation and the consumer loan provision rate for credit cards in Groups I and II increased from 1% and 2% to 4% and 8%, respectively.
-Pursuant to the Regulation on Provisions and Classification of Loans and Receivables, at least 50% of the general reserve amount calculated using the above ratios for Group I and II consumer loans (excluding housing loans) were required to be reserved by 31 December 2014 and 100% of such general reserve amount is required to be reserved by 31 December 2015.
+Pursuant to the Regulation on Provisions and Classification of Loans and Receivables, at least 50% of the additional general reserve amount for Group I and II consumer loans (excluding housing loans), which additional amount is a consequence of amendments to the Regulation on Provisions and Classification of Loans and Receivables, were required to be reserved by 31 December 2014 and 100% of such general reserve amount is required to be reserved by 31 December 2015.